Friendshao/Friendshao.github.io/docs/publist.md

 for Gravitational-Wave Lensing Signatures](https://arxiv.org/abs/2512.16347), arXiv:2512.16347

 0. A.G.
-Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [Search for
-planetary-mass ultra-compact objects using data from the first part of the LIGO-Virgo-KAGRA fourth observing run](https://arxiv.org/abs/2511.19911), arXiv:2511.19911

-0. A.G.
 Abac, *et al.* (LIGO / Virgo / KAGRA Collaboration), [All-sky search for continuous gravitational-wave signals from unknown neutron stars in binary systems in the first part of the fourth LIGO-Virgo-KAGRA observing